CMSgov/cms-ars-3.1-moderate-oracle-java-runtime-environment-8-unix-stig-overlay/README.md

 ## Container-Ready: Profile updated to adapt checks when the running against a containerized instance of JRE8, based on reference container: (docker pull registry1.dso.mil/ironbank/opensource/gradle/gradle-jre8@latest)

 ## Getting Started
-It is intended and recommended that InSpec and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__